An autocovariance-based learning framework for high-dimensional functional time series: Autocovariance-based dimension reduction

 \begin{definition} Let $Z_t(\cdot)$ be a mean zero random variable in $\mathbb{H}$ for any fixed $t$ and $\Sigma_0: \mathbb{H} \to \mathbb{H}$ be a covariance operator.
 Then $Z_t(\cdot)$ is a sub-Gaussian process if there exists a constant $c>0$ such that $\mathbb{E}(e^{\langle x, Z \rangle}) \leq e^{c^2\langle x,\Sigma_0(x)\rangle/2}$ for all $ x \in \mathbb{H}$. \end{definition}

-\begin{condition} $\{\bW_t(\cdot)\}_{t \in \eZ}$ is a sequence of multivariate functional linear processes with sub-Gaussian errors, namely sub-Gaussian functional linear processes, $ \bW_t(\cdot) = \sum_{l=0}^{\infty}\bB_l(\bvarepsilon_{t-l})$ for any $t \in \mathbb{Z}$, where $\bB_l=(B_{l,jk})_{p\times p}$ with each $B_{l,jk} \in {\mathbb H}\otimes\mathbb{H},$ $\bvarepsilon_t(\cdot)=\{\varepsilon_{t1}(\cdot),\dots,\varepsilon_{tp}(\cdot)\}^{\T} \in \cH^p$ and the components in $\{\bvarepsilon_t(\cdot)\}_{t \in \eZ}$ are independent sub-Gaussian processes satisfying Definition~{\rm\ref{def_subG}}; {\rm(ii)} The coefficient functions satisfy $\sum_{l=0}^{\infty}\|\bB_l\|_{\infty} =O(1);$ {\rm(iii)} $\omega_0^{\varepsilon} = \max_{j\in[p]}\int_\cU \Sigma_{0,jj}^{\varepsilon}(u,u)\,\bd u = O(1)$, where $\Sigma_{0,jj}^{\varepsilon}(u,u)={\rm Cov}\{\varepsilon_{tj}(u),\varepsilon_{tj}(u)\}$. \end{condition}
+\begin{condition} $\{\bW_t(\cdot)\}_{t \in \eZ}$ is a sequence of multivariate functional linear processes with sub-Gaussian errors, namely sub-Gaussian functional linear processes, $\bW_t(\cdot) = \sum_{l=0}^{\infty}\bB_l(\bvarepsilon_{t-l})$ for any $t \in \mathbb{Z}$, where $\bB_l=(B_{l,jk})_{p\times p}$ with each $B_{l,jk} \in \mathbb{S},$ $\bvarepsilon_t(\cdot)=\{\varepsilon_{t1}(\cdot),\dots,\varepsilon_{tp}(\cdot)\}^{\T} \in \cH^p$ and the components in $\{\bvarepsilon_t(\cdot)\}_{t \in \eZ}$ are independent sub-Gaussian processes satisfying Definition~{\rm\ref{def_subG}}; {\rm(ii)} The coefficient functions satisfy $\sum_{l=0}^{\infty}\|\bB_l\|_{\infty} =O(1);$ {\rm(iii)} $\omega_0^{\varepsilon} = \max_{j\in[p]}\int_\cU \Sigma_{0,jj}^{\varepsilon}(u,u)\,\bd u = O(1)$, where $\Sigma_{0,jj}^{\varepsilon}(u,u)={\rm Cov}\{\varepsilon_{tj}(u),\varepsilon_{tj}(u)\}$. \end{condition}

-The multivariate functional linear process can be seen as the generalization of functional linear process \cite[]{Bbosq1} to the multivariate setting as well as the extension of multivariate linear process \cite[]{hamilton1994} to the functional domain.
-According to \cite{fang2020}, Condition~\ref{cond_flp}(ii) ensures the stationarity of $\{\bW_t(\cdot)\}_{t \in \eZ}$ and, together with Condition~\ref{cond_flp}(iii), implies that $\omega_0^{W} = \max_{j\in[p]}\int_\cU \Sigma_{0,jj}^{W}(u,u)\,\bd u =O(1),$ which is essential in subsequent analysis.
+The multivariate functional linear process can be seen as the generalization of functional linear process \citep{Bbosq1} to the multivariate setting and also the extension of multivariate linear process \citep{hamilton1994} to the functional domain.
+Condition~\ref{cond_flp}(ii) ensures the stationarity of $\{\bW_t(\cdot)\}_{t \in \eZ}$ and, together with Condition~\ref{cond_flp}(iii), implies that $\omega_0^{W} = \max_{j\in[p]}\int_\cU \Sigma_{0,jj}^{W}(u,u)\,\bd u =O(1)$ (see Lemma~\ref{lemma_eigflp} in Appendix~\ref{ap_proof}), which is essential in deriving non-asymptotic results.
+The sub-Gaussian condition is imposed on the functional process to facilitate the use of Hanson--Wright-type inequality in our non-asymptotic analysis.
+We believe that a Nagaev-type concentration bound can be established to accommodate functional linear process with functional errors under a weaker finite polynomial moments condition.
+It is also interesting to develop non-asymptotic results for more general non-Gaussian functional time series under other commonly adopted dependence framework.